 Heartstart and Public Access Defibrillators

-Working in partnership with the British Heart Foundation and Ambulance service, Mole Valley District Council (MVDC) has delivered 44 free training courses in 27 local communities in the past year.
+Working in partnership with the British Heart Foundation and South East Coast Ambulance service, Mole Valley District Council (MVDC) has delivered over 50 free training courses spread over many local communities.

 As a result nearly a thousand residents have been trained to administer potentially life saving Emergency Life Support skills.